LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/README.md

 - "Reset" to reset the chain counter to zero

 Features:
-- Saftey stop to stop "anchor up" two gypsy revolutions before reaching zero (can be changed in code with SAFETY_STOP).
+- Safety stop to stop "anchor up" two gypsy revolutions before reaching zero (can be changed in code with SAFETY_STOP).
 - Safety stop if maximum chain length is reached (standard 40 meters, can be changed with MAX_CHAIN_LENGTH)
 - Watchdog timer to stop power after 1 second inactivity of client (e.g. due to connection problems).
 - Watchdog timer to detect blocked chain.
 Windlass stops if no events are detected within 1 second for up/down command.